pmean/build-website/text/07/AnomCalculations1.md

 ![](http://www.pmean.com/new-images/07/AnomCalculations104.gif)

 All five means are inside the decision limits, so you would conclude that no individual mean differs from the overall average.

 You can also use an ANOM chart for the standard deviations.
 I will not show the formulas or the calculations for this chart, but here is what it looks like:

 ![](http://www.pmean.com/new-images/07/AnomCalculations105.gif)

 All standard deviations are inside the decision limits, so you would conclude that no individual standard deviation differs from the pooled standard deviation.

-**Toy slingshot**.
+### Toy slingshot

 I asked a group of three volunteers to collect some data on their accuracy at hitting a target with a toy slingshot.
 They took three shots with their dominant hand and measured the distance of each shot from the target.
 Then they took three shots with their non-dominant hand and took three shots at the target.
 Their results are recorded below

 ```{}
 Name Shot1 Shot2 Shot3